Reiki - Frequently Asked Questions

 Is it effective?

 Yes.
-Many clients find distance sessions just as powerful as in-person work—sometimes even more so, because they’re in their own familiar environment.
-Early studies suggest Reiki may help reduce anxiety, pain, and stress responses, whether delivered in person or from a distance.
+Many clients find distance sessions just as powerful as in-person work, sometimes even more so because they’re in their own familiar and comfortable environment.

 Is distance reiki safe?